The biodynamic economic wisdom of a wine estate is based on Rudolph Steiner's techniques.

 As in organic viticulture, freely soluble chemical/synthetic fertilisers and herbicides are forbidden.
 Based upon soil analysis, mineral fertilisers may be applied.
 The soils are to be planted with greencover and should be regularly treated with organic fertiliser (unfortunately, obtaining an adequate supply of organic fertiliser is not so simple for a wine estate.
 If purchased, it must be supplied by a biodynamic establishment.)

-Biodynamic estates guarantee that all substances used on their premises are free of any genetic manipulation.
+Just like organic estates, biodynamic estates also guarantee that all substances used on their premises are free of any genetic manipulation.

 1 Effectiveness of the preparations cited is not proven by scientific evidence.